top of page

 Flight: The best option is to take a flight to Funchal, to Madeira Cristiano Ronaldo International Airport (FNC).

-Tip: If you still need food or a gas cartridge, I can recommend the supermarket "Modelo Continente Machico" in (Sitio da Queimada de Baixo, 9200-017 Machico, Portugal).
-The nice Bold driver made a shopping stop there with me.
+Tip: If you still need food or a gas cartridge, I recommend the ‘Modelo Continente Machico’ supermarket in Sitio da Queimada de Baixo, 9200-017 Machico, Portugal.
+The friendly Bold driver made a shopping stop there with me.
 Before starting your tour, please check for yourself whether a gas cartridge is in stock.
-There should also be some outdoor shops in Funchal.
+There are also some outdoor shops in Funchal.

 As always, I recommend my video of the tour:

-Day 1: As already mentioned, the tour starts at the small roundabout in Ponta de Sao Lourenco (Baia dÀbra), on the east coast of Madeira.
+Day 1: As already mentioned, the tour starts at the small roundabout in Ponta de São Lourenço (Baía d'Abra) on the east coast of Madeira.
 I really liked the atmosphere there.
-You could see hikers and nature-loving people everywhere.
-I had a feeling of adventure there!
-Enjoy the beautiful rugged rock formations and the breathtaking views.
+There were hikers and nature-loving people everywhere.
+I had a real sense of adventure there!
+The path in São Lourenço is easy but very beautiful.
+Enjoy the rugged rock formations and the breathtaking views.

 Due to the long distance and the sweaty altitude difference, I would like to recommend my ultra-light hiking gear at this point: